lakshmireddy15/ansible1/notes.md

-How to give variable in the inventory files
+How to give variable in the command line

-write vars-inventory.yaml
+write vars-args.yaml

 - name: Varibles from the inventory
   hosts: local